Aging In Place: Three Stories and Three Issues

 • Lower the height of an eating counter as part of an island to 29 to 30 inches from the floor which is comfortable for kitchen chairs rather than barstools.

 These are only a few of the remodeling projects that help people feel comfortable and safe as they age in place.
 Anytime you are considering a remodeling contractor, be sure to check them out thoroughly.
 Another regrettable trend is remodeling contractors scamming an older or disabled person.
-We have earned the trust of our customers in the Atlanta metro area for over 70 years.
+We have earned the trust of our customers in the Atlanta metro area since 1945.
 We will treat your decisions with the utmost care and concern.
-Please contact us if you’re thinking about your options to age in place or if you have an aging loved one who is coming to live with you or visits frequently.